rafikk/halfshell/README.md

 # Halfshell

 Halfshell is a proxy server for processing images on the fly.
-It allows you to dynamically resize (and apply effects to) images hosted in S3 via query parameters.
-It supports creating “families” of images which can read from distinct S3 buckets and enable different configuration values for image processing and retrieval.
+It allows you to dynamically resize (and apply effects to) images hosted on S3 or a local filesystem via query parameters.
+It supports creating “families” of images which can read from distinct image sources and enable different configuration values for image processing and retrieval.
 See the [introduction blog post](http://engineering.oysterbooks.com/post/79458380259/resizing-images-on-the-fly-with-go).

-Current version: `0.1.0`
+Current version: `0.1.1`

 ## Architecture